lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 No command should construct a private fact store that can drift from the rest of the toolchain.

+No hidden global compiler state is allowed to become a second fact store.
+Mutable facts must live in one of the named places:

+- `ProjectContext`
+- `CompilerLedger`
+- `ObligationCore`
+- an explicit pass artifact
+- a named cache object with declared invalidation

+Ad hoc module-level caches, command-local side tables, and report-only recomputations are design bugs unless they are recorded back into the ledger.

 ## Pass Outputs

 Each pass should have a named output and a short invariant.